 In fact, the average Roman only had a six-hour workday, toiling from sunrise until noon.
 This stopped them from having to labour during the hottest part of the day and left them with plenty of time to go to and sit in the frigidarium with their friends.

-Modern alternative: Create an excuse to leave work early.
-Carpe diem!
-Or at the very least, try to get a long pausa pranzo to avoid working through the unbearable lunchtime heat - tell your boss it's been proven to boost productivity, too.
+Modern alternative: Find an excuse to leave work early… or at the very least, try to get a long pausa pranzo to avoid working through the lunchtime heat.
+Tell your boss it's been proven to boost productivity, too.

 3. Eat snow